zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 not allow it to do any modifications.

-The amount of taxes each wallet has to pay depends on the age of the wallet and the amount of transactions it contains.
+The amount of taxes each wallet has to pay depends on the age of the wallet and the number of transactions it contains.
 The larger the wallet and the older it is, the more taxes it has to pay.
 Say, a one-year-old wallet with 4096 transactions has to pay 16 ZLD of taxes.
 If, say, only 5 ZLD is paid, the wallet won't be eligible for modifications---the network